Larry Sanger co-founded Wikipedia but no longer associates with it due to its regress into establishment lies and propaganda.

 Larry versus Wikipedia

-He argues that Wikipedia has a dominant role in shaping public opinion and that it has morphed into a tool that promotes establishment narratives on most things, thus stifling knowledge.
+He argues that Wikipedia shapes public opinion and has become a tool promoting establishment narratives, thus stifling knowledge.

 He isn’t wrong.